comtrya/comtrya/docs/src/actions.md

 # Actions

-As mentioned under the [Manifests](./manifests.md), actions are used to dictate an action that needs to be done to configuration a system.
+As mentioned under [manifests](./manifests.md), actions are used to dictate an action that needs to be done to configuration a system.
 The following is an example of a simple action:

 ```yaml
 actions: